Anupam2388/mule-docker-demo/README.md

 This project is to dockerize the mule application

 # Sample application
+demo-mule application zip file is checked into the repository.
+This is basic application which prints the log "Inside the container and Application demo-mule" and returns the response "Response from the container and Application demo-mule"

 # Steps to package an application.
 1. Select **Export** from the File menu.